codyngpriest/alx-low_level_programming/0x1E-search_algorithms/README.md

 14. Big O #6
 What is the time complexity (average case) of a jump search in a singly linked list of size n, using step = sqrt(n)?

+15. Big O #7
+What is the time complexity (average case) of a jump search in a skip list of size n, with an express lane using step = sqrt(n)?